muktadeshpande2/muktadeshpande2/README.md

 - 👋 Hi, I’m Mukta
-- 👀 I’m interested in Full Stack Web Development
+- 👀 I’m looking for opportunities in Web Development
 - 🌱 I’m currently learning ReactJS
-- 🤝 I’m looking to collaborate on JavaScript Projects
+- 🤝 I’m looking to collaborate on Software Development Projects
+- 💙 Love everything about books !
+- 📚 Also trying my hand at writing poems. ;)

 <!---